 Myra Mangkabung, DOST-ARMM Secretary, said the agreement was aimed at strengthening the collaboration with halal-certifying bodies and at exploring opportunities on halal products and services in the region.

 The document was signed during the recent 1st ARMM Halal Congress and 2015 National Science and Technology Week that carried the theme “Philippines: A Science Nation Innovating for Global Competitiveness.”
 The theme depicts the vision and dream of the S&T community to keep abreast with global economic integration through innovation.

 ARMM Governor Mujiv Hataman said the Muslim region bids to become the halal hub of the Philippines as the halal industry is making a noise in the international market as one potent force to reckon with in this field.

 To cater to the region’s need for testing and analysis, particularly in the food industry, the department established the Halal Standards and Testing Laboratory.
-The testing lab is manned by highly-competent Muslim chemists, who went through rigid trainings on halal laboratory procedures.
+The testing lab is manned by highly competent Muslim chemists, who went through rigid pieces of training on halal laboratory procedures.
 The lab aspires to be the center of credible halal certification in the country.
 (Bureau of Public Information)